sillsdev/SIL.BuildTasks/Documentation/SIL.ReleaseTasks.md

 By default the changelog file is expected in `../CHANGELOG.md`.
 The name and path can be changed by setting the `ChangelogFile` property.

+[Keep a Changelog](https://keepachangelog.com) doesn't make any recommendations in what form versions should be put in the changelog.
+The default for the `SetReleaseNotesProperty` task follows the example given on the [Keep a Changelog](https://keepachangelog.com) website, which puts the version number in square brackets, e.g. `## [1.0.0] - 2017-06-20`.
+However, it's possible to set the `VersionRegex` property to allow parsing different formats.